kris-programmer/recishare_flutter/README.md

 # 🥗 ReciShare

-**ReciShare** is a simple mobile app built with Flutter that allows users to create, edit, and share their favorite recipes.
+**ReciShare** is a simple android mobile app built with Flutter that allows users to create, edit, and share their favorite recipes.
 Whether you're a home cook or a culinary enthusiast, ReciShare is your go-to digital recipe book.

 ---